What is Motor Neuron Disease MND:-

 * Rasraj Rasa

 Above mentioned herbs promote mental health and support the normal functioning of the brain and nervous system.
 They also help to treat pain, control tremors, and balance Pitta and Vata doshas in the body.
-Especially Brahmi and Aswagandha help to promote memory, good mental health, decrease inflammation, anxiety, and stress, stimulate the immune system, manage blood pressure, and eliminate free radicals out from the body.
+Especially Brahmi and Ashwagandha help to promote memory, and good mental health, decrease inflammation, anxiety, and stress, stimulate the immune system, manage blood pressure, and eliminate free radicals out from the body.

 Panchkarma Therapies quite effective in MND are :-